shanepeckham/AKS_Security/AKS/README.md

 26. [WARN] 2.2.8 Ensure that the client certificate authorities file ownership is set to root:root

 ## Issue 2.1.1 Ensure that the --allow-privileged argument is set to false (Scored)

+If true, it allows containers to request privileged mode.

+**Mitigation**

+Apply